wlog106/DS-OOP_HW1/README.md

 Some Features
 ---
-*Note: Both features are available on UNIX and windows system*
+*Note: All features should work well on both UNIX and windows system*
+*Tested on Fedora 41 (kernel 6.13.11, gnome 47.5), windows 11*
 - Navigate command history using the `Up` and `Down` arrow keys
 - Move the cursor using the `Left` and `Right` arrow keys
 - Data can be `Save` and `Load` from .txt file